hin/aiowintest/docs/protocol.rst

 This protocol documentation was made by reading the documentation above, and by reverse engineering the protocol using Wireshark and python code.

-The resulting documentation, python code or anything else has no affiliation with the Win-Test developers.
+The resulting documentation, python code and everything else related to this project  has no affiliation with the Win-Test developers.
 It has been created out of personal curiosity and is presented in the hope that it may be useful or at least amusing to others.

 Any further insights and/or corrections to this project is greatly appreciated.
-Please contact me here: https://github.com/hin/aiowintest
+Please get in touch via https://github.com/hin/aiowintest

 Payload structure
 =================